Campus Law enforcement is the responsibility of the City of Fort Morgan Police Department.

 In the event of a crime of murder, rape (or attempted rape), robbery, aggravated assault, burglary (or attempted burglary), or motor vehicle theft (or attempted theft) occurring on the Morgan Community College campus, witnesses or victims are advised to contact one of the following people immediately:

-If the police department is contacted directly, the information should also be reported to the Vice President for Administration and Finance.
+If the law enforcement is contacted directly, the information should also be reported to the Vice President for Administration and Finance.
 The above college personnel will work directly with the individual(s) reporting the incident and in conjunction with the appropriate personnel outside of the college as necessary.

 Students are encouraged to travel in pairs or groups when walking to and from the parking lot, particularly in the evenings and at night.
 As the college becomes aware of potential threats to the college community, students and other members of the college community will be given timely notice regarding violent crimes reported on campus.